goblimey/ntripcaster/README.md

 The caster will run until you stop it or reboot the server machine.

-To stop the container you need to find its container ID as shown earlier.
+To stop the container you need to find its container ID using docker ps as shown earlier.
 Given that, stop it like so:

 ```
-docker kill {container_id}#
+docker kill {container_id}
 ```

 For example: